jodal/comics/docs/deployment.rst

 the app.
 Static files are served by WhiteNoise from inside the app, so Caddy does not need to handle ``/static/``.

+The app trusts the ``X-Forwarded-Proto`` header to detect that a request arrived over HTTPS.
+Caddy sets the header on every proxied request and ignores any value sent by clients, so this works out of the box.
+If you use another reverse proxy, make sure it does the same, or point the app at the right header, e.g. ``DJANGO_SECURE_PROXY_SSL_HEADER=HTTP_X_FORWARDED_SCHEME,https``.
+If clients can reach the app without passing through such a proxy, disable the trust entirely by setting ``DJANGO_SECURE_PROXY_SSL_HEADER`` to an empty value.

 .. code-block:: text

     comics.example.com {